-- (a) A full-time or casual employee can only become a part-time employee with the employee's written consent. - (b) Moving to part-time employment does not affect the continuity of any leave entitlements. - (c) A full-time employee: - (i) may request to be given part-time work become a part-time employee; and - (ii) may return to full-time employment at a date agreed in writing with the employer.
+- (a) A full-time or casual employee can only become a part-time employee with the employee's written consent. - (b) Moving to part-time employment does not affect the continuity of any leave entitlements. - (c) A full-time employee: - (i) may request to become a part-time employee; and - (ii) may return to full-time employment at a date agreed in writing with the employer.